 The foundations of a great crimp begin with preparation.
 That starts with, as we mentioned above, having the right tool for the job.
 The goal with the wire is to achieve a clean cut that doesn’t present any damage to the wire.
 Remember that the insulation around the wire can vary from one wire to the next, so don’t just reach for the nearest tool — make sure you have the right one.
 That does double for cable cutters; they might look like they can do the job, but they can’t.

 The stripping process will have a big influence on the eventual success (or failure) of the crimping process.
 If you strip it too harshly, then you could lose up to 60% of the wire strands, which in turn will severely impact the carrying capacity of the wire, as well as compromise the strength of the joint connection.
-If you use the right crimping tool and don’t just hack away at the wire, then you’ll achieve a clean cut that has the strength to connect and function well.
+If you use the right crimping tool and apply pressure correctly, you’ll achieve a clean cut that has the strength to connect and function well.

 Step-By-Step Guide to Crimping Wires